No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 My Spouse's Income is Necessary to Maintain Our Household.
 How Will I Support Myself and My Kids While the Divorce is Pending?

 People do try to hide their income in divorces.
-However, I have methods of insuring that we can show the true amount of a spouse's income.
+However, I have methods of ensuring that we can show the true amount of a spouse’s income.

 My Spouse and I Have Agreed on How We Will Split up Our Property.
 Do I Still Need a Lawyer for My Divorce?

 Yes.
-Many agreements breakdown once a divorce begins.
-Also, a court can reject an agreement by the parties if the court believes its not fair.
+Many agreements break down once a divorce begins.
+Also, a court can reject an agreement between the parties if the court believes it’s not fair.
 You need an attorney who can present your case as a fair agreement for the court to approve it.
-Finally the divorce process can be difficult and frustrating for those who don't know how it works.
-To expedite your case, and take the pain and frustration out of the process, you should hire an attorney.
+Finally, the divorce process can be difficult and frustrating for those who don’t know how it works.
+To expedite your case and take the pain and frustration out of the process, you should hire an attorney.
 I have inexpensive programs for people who have an agreement on their divorce.